alx-xlx/fresh-onions/02-footnotes.md

   transient network error
 - :new: site is newly added, no data yet

-You can also see the [history of updates](https://github.com/alecmuffett/real-world-onion-sites/commits/master/README.md).

 ### Codes & Exit Statuses

 Mouse-over the icons for details of HTTP codes, curl exit statuses,